 The proteins and nucleic acids that form the ribosome sub-units are made in the nucleolus and exported through nuclear pores into the cytoplasm.
 The two sub-units are unequal in size and exist in this state until required for use.
 The larger sub-unit is about twice as large as the smaller one.

 The larger sub-unit has mainly a catalytic function; the smaller sub-unit mainly a decoding one.
 In the large sub-unit ribosomal RNA performs the function of an enzyme and is termed a ribozyme.
 The smaller unit links up with mRNA and then locks-on to a larger sub-unit.
-Once formed ribosomes are not static organelles.
+Once formed ribosomes are not static units.
 When production of a specific protein has finished the two sub-units separate and are then usually broken down.
 Ribosomes have only a temporary existence.

 Sometimes ribosome sub-units admit mRNA as soon as the mRNA emerges from the nucleus.
 When many ribosomes do this the structure is called a polysome.
 Ribosomes can function in a ‘free’ state in the cytoplasm but they can also ‘settle’ on the endoplasmic reticulum to form ‘rough endoplasmic reticulum’.
 Where there is rough endoplasmic reticulum the association between ribosome and endoplasmic reticulum (ER) facilitates the further processing and checking of newly made proteins by the ER.